MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### How rolling down changes affects users in a class

-When you make changes to the organizational assignment for a user class, you’ll have the option to apply those changes to the user records assigned to that class.
+When you make changes to the organizational assignment for a user class, you'll have the option to apply those changes to the user records assigned to that class.
 If you roll down changes, all the changes you make will apply to all the users in the class.